pchelphub/pchelphub/knowledge/software/winkeys.md

 * DVD Drive edition
 * Download edition
  * now this is pretty simple - one comes with an installation USB in the box, one with a DVD, and one with nothing and you have to make your own installation media (which is free)

+## Free alternatives
+* Whilst Windows is technically free, there are many operating systems that are free, opensource and you don't break their ToS by using them for free.
+Most if not all of the ones you should consider are various Linux distributions.
+Getting used to Linux might take some time, but depending on your usage it can result in a relatively painless experience.
+* The app support on Linux distributions can vary, but usually if some apps aren't available, there are free and often open source alternatives.
+For example most Steam games, ones that don't have a 3rd party launcher, do work pretty seamlessly.
+* I personally am used to and am using Ubuntu based Linux distributions, namely Linux Mint and Linux Lite, but there is a ton of options for you to choose from, that don't even have to be based on Ubuntu.
+For example Valve's SteamOS is based on Arch.
+Besides these base pillars, there are also various Desktop Environments to customize your experience to your liking.

+### What you could do if you are unsure if Linux is for you
+* You can install Linux alongside Windows
+* You can install Windows and try Linux inside a virtual machine
+* you can create a bootable Linux USB and boot into a so called live session to at least check out the looks

+## To sum up
+The only person who can pick the right operating system for you absolutely correctly are you.
+Consider what you are doing, what you are willing to learn, and what trade-offs you are willing to make, and base your decision upon that.
+Be safe with online purchases, too.